L E N A · B A R T U L A

 Words draw us in, initiate a dialogue, communicate

-almost tangibly, but like corners they conspire to hide feelings
+almost tangibly, but like corners

 wisdom, magic, intent.